ankidroid/Anki-Android/AnkiDroid-API.md

 ```

 ### Permissions
 The API requires the permission `com.ichi2.anki.permission.READ_WRITE_DATABASE` which is defined by the main AnkiDroid app.
-If you have included the API library in your app, then this permission will automatically be requested when your app installs.
-Therefore, you don't need to explicitly include it in your Manifest, but you should always check that you have the required permissions at runtime before using the API.
+This permission will automatically be merged into your manifest if you included the Gradle dependency above.
+In order to support Android 6 and workaround [this Android limitation](https://code.google.com/p/android/issues/detail?id=25906) on older versions, you should always check that you have the required permission at runtime before using the API.
 See the sample app for more details on how to do this.

 ### Sample app
 A very simple example application is [available here](https://github.com/ankidroid/apisample), which gives an expected real-world implementation of the API in the form of a prototype Japanese-English dictionary.
 Long-press on an item in the list to send one or more cards to AnkiDroid via the share button on the contextual toolbar.